 Policies in the request flow secure, throttle, route, manipulate, or log requests before they reach the backend service; polices in the response flow manipulate and log responses before they reach the requesting client.

-policies
+The table below describes each of the available policies.